StealthMoud/BinReader/README.md

 - `--metadata`, `-d`: Show file metadata (name, size, times)
 - `--search`, `-s`: Search for a string in the file
 - `--compare`, `-c`: Compare with another `.bin` file
+- `--php`, `-p`: Parse content as PHP serialized data and show the parsed output instead of the raw content

 ---